 In September 2018, training and support was provided for one-stop center staff and co-located partners to ensure appropriate use and application of assistive technology.
 One-stop center staff also received training and support on addressing the needs of individuals with disabilities.
-Further, after the Nebraska VR Program entered into an Order of Selection, each Nebraska VR office provided an overview of Nebraska VR's referral process and disability etiquette for their local one-stop center.
+Further, the Nebraska VR Program makes available to one-stop centers training on Nebraska VR's referral process and disability etiquette.